snakebyte69/Cocoacrumbs-Agon-CP-M/README.md

 Copied from
 https://bitbucket.org/cocoacrumbs/agon-vpd-cpm/src/master/

-Upload to GitHub to encourage contributors to improve the original Alpha Version
+Uploaded to GitHub to encourage contributors to improve the original Alpha Version First task combine the CP/M VPD with the MOS VPD so Agon Light doesn't need to be flashed seperately for CP/M firmware

 ----------
 z20x-cpm-00